chazsconi/elixir_docker_build/README.md

 The task generates a `.dockerignore` file in the root of the project so you will probably want to add this to `.gitignore`.

+A two-stage build is used so the final docker image will not contain source code.

 ### Run docker image
 The build image can be run with
 ```bash